The Pre- and Post-Pandemic:

 - The last decade was the hottest in the last 125,000 years.

 - In just over 10 years, we have lost as much forest as we have in the last 9,000 years.

 - If earth’s temperature increases by 2 degrees Celsius, 500 scientists worldwide predict that we will lose 99% of all coral reefs and that we will have 3 billion climate refuges.

 Marrow of the Moment:

-Our shared struggles will require us to put aside our differences and come together under a common purpose.
+Ultimately, our shared struggles will require us to put aside our differences and come together under a common purpose.

 My interest in recording the natural abstraction of landscape environments began 8 years ago with Surface Surveys, a series of photographic studies of desert physiographies from around the world as they exist in their natural form.

 LWS post-pandemic works directly address our attention and habits in the present-day, within a post-pandemic world.